Saturday Shoots

 Range fee: R50

-(Range fees can be paid by card)
+(Range fees can be paid cash or by card)